rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. USITE.

-1. Donating to Grinnell.
-(Why you should donate.)

 1. Backticks.

 1. Our ASAs.

 1. Growing the student body.

 1. Modeling Many Majors.
+(Probably not; too scary.)

 1. Rebecca C's comment about UIllinois.